man, woman, dog, Interpersonal therapy

 interpersonal therapy

-Interpersonal therapy (IPT) is a form of psychotherapy that focuses on how our relationships with others affect our mental health and well-being.
+interpersonal therapy (IPT) is a form of psychotherapy that focuses on how our relationships with others affect our mental health and well-being.
 IPT is based on the idea that interpersonal problems, such as grief, role disputes, role transitions, and interpersonal deficits, can trigger or worsen depression and other mental health issues.
 It aims to help people identify and address these problems in a supportive and collaborative way, and to strengthen their interpersonal skills and coping strategies.
 IPT has been shown to be effective for treating depression, as well as other conditions such as anxiety, eating disorders, and personality disorders.
 In this article, we will explain what IPT is, how it works, and what are its benefits and limitations.
 We will also discuss how IPT relates to self-transcendence, which is the ability to go beyond one’s personal concerns and connect with something greater than oneself.

 What is IPT?